talhaorak/zigPack/README.md

-# zigPack
+# zigsPack
-zigPack is a compression utility
+zigsPack is a compression utility